 Please note electronic devices, books, papers, and notes are not allowed in the testing room.
 Examinees will be provided with scratch paper which will be collected at the end of the testing period.
 An online calculator is provided for those tests which allow students to use a calculator.

 CLEP exams are scored without a penalty for incorrect guessing.
 The raw score -- the number of correct responses -- is translated into a scaled score.
 The scaled scores for CLEP exams are reported in a range from 20 to 80.
-At Ferris, candidates taking CLEP exams must score a 50 or higher to earn credit.
+At Ferris, candidates taking CLEP exams must score a 50 or higher to earn credit (40 or higher for the foreign language exams).

 Students who do not obtain a passing score on a CLEP exam are eligible to retake that exam after a six-month waiting period has expired.